Experience the land and get involved.

 This project will unfold over a long timeline, but to give you a sense of what we’re working on these days, you can read the Fly Ranch Roadmap.
-As of April 2018, we’ve had almost 3,400 people sign up to volunteer for the project through our newsletter.
+As of April 2018, we’ve had almost 3,400 people sign up for our newsletter.
 You can see a breakdown of their areas of interest here:

 Some of these groups, like Outreach & Communications we’re going to be able to reach out to in the earlier phases of the project.
 Others, like Gatherings & Events, will come later.
 If you want to raise your hand (yay, do-ocracy!) to be involved in visioning the the future of Fly Ranch, or want to offer support now, go ahead and sign up for the Fly Ranch newsletter.